 Aren’t iPads more fragile than laptops?
 What will the optional insurance program cover?

 The district will provide a high-quality case for each iPad.
 In speaking with representatives from other districts using iPads, the rate of damage reports and cost of repairs are actually substantially lower than UA Schools has experienced in recent years with laptops.
-Details of the optional insurance program are still being finalized.
-That information will be available in the coming months.

 I’ve heard the decision to switch to iPads has a lot to do with the drain on funds by the building campaign.
 Is that true?

 No. The upcoming construction projects are funded by the bond issue approved by the community in November 2017.
 All six projects are on budget and on schedule.

 Will the iPads work with an off-brand stylus?